 ·The underlying assumptions in relation to the valuation have changed

 ·Material events subsequent to the preparation of the valuation have occurred

 Often when clients are considering purchasing a business they seek the advice of a valuation specialist to determine whether they should go ahead with the acquisition.
 Rather then undertaking a valuation engagement, often in this situation it is more appropriate to undertake a business appraisal.

 A business appraisal not only reviews the purchase price but also summaries the risk profile of the business and industry in which it operates.
 The appraisal has a much broader focus then a business valuation and provides the purchaser with an overall picture of the business to allow them to make an informed decision about the purchase.

-Business appraisals address the following areas in detail:
+Business valuations and appraisals address the following areas in detail: